Tracial approximation and ${\cal Z}$-stability: Introduction

 One notices that Theorem \ref{TM-2} covers the case that the cone $\wtd T(A)$ has a basis $S$ whose extremal boundary $\partial_e(S)$ is compact and countable-dimensional (in this special case, Theorem \ref{TM-2} generalizes the results in \cite{KR}, \cite{S-2} and \cite{TWW-2} under the additional (but necessary) condition that $A$ has stable rank one).
-It is perhaps worth noting that if $\partial_e(S)$ is compact, then $\partial_e(S)$ is countable-dimensional if and only if it has transfinite dimension (see \cite[Corollary 7.1.32]{En}).
 If $\partial_e(S)$ has only countably many points, then $A$ has T-tracial approximate oscillation zero.
 By \cite[Theorem 1.1]{FLosc}, the condition that $A$ has stable rank one is automatic.
 In other words, the original Toms-Winter conjecture holds when the cone $\wtd T(A)$ has a basis $S$ which has countably many extremal points (but not necessarily closed) which also generalizes the result in \cite{MS}.

-Since there is a rich class of stably projectioneless simple \CA s which are not even Morita equivalent to any unital simple \CA s, it is also important to note that, in Theorem \ref{TM-2}, \CA\, $A$ is no longer assumed to be unital.

-One way to show that a separable simple amenable \CA\, $A$ is ${\cal Z}$-stable is to construct a unital \hm\, $\phi: M_n\to \pi_\infty^{-1}(A')/I_{_{\varpi}},$ where the codomain is the central sequence algebra in the (trace-kernel) quotient (see Definition \ref{Dt2norm} for the notation, also, for non-unital case, a modification of this has to be made).
-This is one of the results of Matui and Sato in (\cite{MS}).
-Under the assumption that $A$ has strict comparison, the existence of such a unital \hm\, is equivalent to that $A$ is tracially approximately divisible (see \cite[Theorem 4.11]{FLL}).
-All the proofs for the implication (a) $\Rightarrow$ (b) in the Toms-Winter conjecture so far take that route.
-This paper is not an exception.
-However, it seems that the roads in the (quotient) central sequence algebra $\pi_\infty^{-1}(A')/I_{_{\varpi}}$ is mysterious to us.
-So we take a detour in $l^\infty(A)/I_{_{\varpi}}.$

-Consider a separable simple \CA\, with a nonempty compact subset $F\subset T(A)$ which has the following approximation property: For any $\ep>0$ and any finite subset ${\cal F}\subset A,$ there is a finite dimensional \CA\, $D$ and an order zero \cpc\, $\psi: D\to A$ such that, for any $x\in {\cal F},$ there exists $d_x\in D$ such that $\sup\{\|x-\psi(d_x)\|_{_{2, \tau}}: \tau\in F\}<\ep.$ When $A$ is amenable and has only one extremal trace, this tracial approximation always holds.
-If $A$ has the property, then, for $x\in {\cal F},$ the image of constant sequences $\iota(x)$ in $l^\infty(A)/I_{_{F,\varpi}}$ (see Definition \ref{Dt2norm}) can be approximated (in a trace $2$-norm) by the image of some \hm\, of some finite dimensional \CA\, $D_1.$ When $A$ is assumed to have T-tracial approximate oscillation zero, $l^\infty(A)/I_{_\varpi}$ has real rank zero.
-We will take the full advantage of this fact and, from there we show that $A$ is tracially approximately divisible.